eliaskrainski/INLAspacetime/README.md

 )
 ```

-Combine a ‘fake’ index column with \`A.local’
+Combine a ‘fake’ index column with `A.local`

 ``` r
 fmodel <- y ~ f(st, model = stmodel, A.local = Aproj)